ssumachai/CS100-MenuProject/README.md

 > Author: Sumachai Suksanguan, Karsten Fields

-The two of us plan on creating a Menu Application that will utilize Composite, Decorator, and Abstract Factory Design Patterns.
+The two of us plan on creating a Menu Application that will utilize Composite, Decorator, and Strategy Design Patterns.

 # Premise